freedomofpress/webcat/docs/DeveloperGuide.md

  - `self`
  - `wasm-unsafe-eval`

-Not that `sha-abc` format, while secure, breaks some assumptions about the sandbox and how the `WebAssembly` hooks work, thus it is not allowed.
+Note `sha-abc` format, while secure, breaks some assumptions about the sandbox and how the `WebAssembly` hooks work, thus it is not allowed.

 ### style-src
 Only allowed attirbutes are: